k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 - [Issues and Contributing](#issues-and-contributing)

 ## SRIOV Network Device Plugin
-The goal of the SRIOV Network device plugin is to manage the lifecycle of SRIOV VFs on a Kubernetes node.
-The device plugin discovers, advertises and allocates SRIOV VFs to requesting pods and the Multus CNI retrieves the allocated Device information from the Kubernetes APIServer and delegates SRIOV CNI to plumb the VF to the pods network namespace.
+The SRIOV network device plugin is Kubernetes device plugin for discovering and advertising SRIOV network virtual functions (VFs) in a Kubernetes host.
+To deploy workloads with SRIOV VF this plugin needs to work together with the following two CNI plugins:
-- Device Plugin/Device Manager

-  - Discovery of SRIOV NIC devices in a node

-  - Advertisement of number of SRIOV VFs configured on a node

-  - Allocation of SRIOV VF to a pod

 - Multus CNI

-  - Retrieve allocatd VF information for a pod from Kubernetes APIServer
+  - Retrieves allocated network device information of a Pod

-  - Passing retrieved information to SRIOV CNI
+  - Passes allocated SRIOV VF information to SRIOV CNI

 - SRIOV CNI

-  - On Cmd Add, using information passed from Multus CNI plumb allocated SRIOV VF to the pods network namespace
+  - During Pod creation, plumbs allocated SRIOV VF to a Pods network namespace using VF information given by Multus

-  - On Cmd Del, release VF from the pods network namespace
+  - On Pod deletion, reset and release the VF from the Pod

-This implementation follows the directions of [this proposal document](https://docs.google.com/document/d/1Ewe9Of84GkP0b2Q2PC0y9RVZNkN2WeVEagX9m99Nrzc/).
+This implementation follows the design discuessed in [this proposal document](https://docs.google.com/document/d/1Ewe9Of84GkP0b2Q2PC0y9RVZNkN2WeVEagX9m99Nrzc/).

-## Prerequisites
-There are list of items should be required before installing the SRIOV Network device plugin
- 1. SRIOV NICs - (Tested with Intel NIC, should support all the NICs)
- 2. Intel SRIOV CNI - dev/k8s-deviceid-model branch
- 3. Kubernetes version - 1.11 or higher(with [patch](https://github.com/kubernetes/kubernetes/compare/master...dashpole:device_id#diff-bf28da68f62a8df6e99e447c4351122) applied)
- 4. Meta plugin - Multus dev/k8s-deviceid-model branch

-Make sure to implement the steps described in [Quick Start](#quick-start) for Kubernetes cluster to support multi network.
-SRIOV network device plugin is a collective plugin model to work with device manager, Meta-plugin and SRIOV CNI plugin.
+Please follow the Multus [Quick Start](#quick-start) for multi network interface support in Kubernetes.

 ### Supported SRIOV NICs
 The following  NICs were tested with this implementation.
 However, other SRIOV capable NICs should work as well.